chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Chef Workstation
 Ensure you have the latest version of Chef Workstation.
 To install Chef Workstation, visit https://downloads.chef.io/chef-workstation and download the package for your local operating system.
 Install the package.

+Set Chef Workstation as your local development shell by running `chef shell-init` and following the instructions.
+This ensures all the tools referenced in this documentation are added to your PATH.

 ## Configuration

 ### Feature Flag Configuration
-Enable Chef Analyze by clicking on the Chef Workstation tray icon, then selecting Preferences.
+Enable Upgrade Labs by clicking on the Chef Workstation tray icon, then selecting Preferences.
 Click the Advanced Tab and check the "chef analyze" box.

 ## Identify a Node
-### Using chef analyze report nodes
+### Using chef report nodes
 Run on your development workstation:
 ```
-$ chef analyze report nodes -p old-server
+$ chef report nodes -p old-server

 Analyzing nodes...